sanskrit/raw_etexts_english/blogs/manasataramgini/2005-12-01_in-the-lap-of-dhumavati.md

 +++
-title = "In the lap ofxa0dhUmAvatI"
+title = "In the lap of dhUmAvatI"

 +++
 The harsh cawing of the solitary crow at night announces her presence.